-Moreover, for purposes of FMLA, ordinary illnesses such as the common cold, flu, earaches, upset stomachs and headaches do not qualify for FMLA - although some common illnesses that a doctor deems serious due to a prolong illness, for example, may qualify for FMLA under certain circumstances.
+Moreover, for purposes of FMLA leave, ordinary illnesses such as a common cold, flu, earache, stomachache, or headache do not qualify for FMLA leave -- though some common illnesses that a doctor deems serious may qualify for FMLA leave under certain circumstances.

 Medical Leave for Your Own Serious Health Condition

-Often an employee's own health condition may qualify for FMLA.
-For example, employees who are unable to perform their essential job duties because of a serious illness or chronic health condition may request leave to treat the condition or receive prolonged care while under a doctor's supervision.
+An employee's own health condition may also qualify for FMLA leave.
+For example, employees who are unable to perform their essential job duties because of a serious illness or chronic health condition may request leave to treat the condition or receive prolonged care under a doctor's supervision.

-Furthermore, FMLA regulations require a "period of incapacity" of more than three consecutive calendar days.
-If an employee's condition requires two or more visits to a health care provider for the same condition, those visits must occur within 30 days of the first day the employee became incapacitated.
+FMLA regulations require a "period of incapacity" of more than three consecutive calendar days.
+If an employee's condition requires two or more visits to a healthcare provider for the same condition, those visits must occur within 30 days of the first day the employee became incapacitated.

-Finally, under FMLA regulations, the treatment of a chronic health condition must occur at least twice in any calendar year, and employees may also be required to show medical certification of his or her illness.
+Finally, under FMLA regulations, the treatment of a chronic health condition must occur at least twice in any calendar year, and an employee may be required to show medical certification of his or her illness.

 Military Family Member Leave